-If you are new to club volleyball, you might have questions about the path your daughter in the Midnight Sun program.
+If you are new to club volleyball, you might have questions about the path your daughter might take in the Midnight Sun program.
 The below is an overview of the typical path players take when they start club volleyball, though each player’s trajectory is unique.

 Players who are brand new to the sport often benefit from our summer clinics or other non-affiliated training programs that focus on getting players on the court, having fun, and getting touches on the ball.
 During these programs - and especially during Midnight Sun summer clinics - players begin to build a foundation of skills such as passing, defense, hitting, setting and serving.